 Intercompany transactions can cause significant delays in the close cycle.
-Staff at both HQs and local branches have to spend time on resource-intensive tasks, such as eliminating intercompany transactions, calculating group ownership and minority interests.
+Staff at both HQs and local branches have to spend time on resource-intensive tasks, such as eliminating intercompany transactions and calculating group ownership and minority interests.

 Financial consolidation is inherently iterative and involves many rounds of consolidation, review and adjustment before the process is finalised.
 Hence, limited capabilities of financial close software can seriously hinder the whole process.

-Many elements of financial consolidation can be automated to speed up the close process and reduce errors, as well as increase staff availability.
+Many financial consolidation elements can be automated to speed up the closing process and reduce errors, as well as increase staff availability.
 Without automation and guided workflow, issues associated with staff that may be unfamiliar with business processes and reporting systems may arise.